-Jonesborough, Tennessee Car Accident Lawyer
+Jonesborough, TN Car Accident Lawyer

 Have you been hurt in a car accident?
 Was a loved one killed in a car accident caused by someone else’s negligence?
 If either of these are true, the Law Offices of Mark T. Hurt can file a lawsuit on your behalf to pursue the compensation you and your family deserve.

 We offer a free consult, there are no fees unless compensation is recovered, and we advance all costs of litigation so that neither you nor your family will need to come out of pocket for expensive litigation costs.

 How Many People in Tennessee Die in Car Accidents Each Year?

 According to Tennessee’s Department of Safety & Homeland Security, over 1,070 Tennesseans were killed in car and other vehicle accidents in 2019, In addition to these unfortunate deaths, nearly 3,000 local residents sustained severe injuries.
 If you or a loved one was involved in an car or vehicle truck accident caused by the negligence of someone else, you deserve to be fully compensated for the expenses, pain and suffering, lost wages and other damages sustained.

 Our Record of Success in Helping Those Injured